 Land2c Detailed16 PHOTOS Our goal at Land2c Landscape Architecture is to design useful and beautiful landscapes.
 Enjoy this collection of additional pictures from projects.

-Secret Urban Garden16 PHOTOS Design Challenge: This small slopping urban site needed privacy for quiet relaxation and entertaining.
+Secret Urban Garden16 PHOTOS Design Challenge: This very small slopping urban site needed privacy for quiet relaxation and entertaining.
 It lacked interesting focal points.
 Soil sloughed down slopping beds onto the lowest level.
 The fences were bare wood and white vinyl without softening vines, and the plantings seemed chaotic.
 The area lacked warmth and interest.

 Now: The blue garden door hints at the secret urban surprise ahead.
 Several paths and stepped terraces gracefully absorb the original 8' slope.
 Outdoor rooms and paths encourage walking and enjoying plants and the visiting animals at the birdbaths and feeders.
 A variety of humorous, affordable art pieces are tucked throughout the garden waiting to be discovered.
 Bright color is splashed through the many green textured plants.
 Large-leaved dramatic plants mix with finely textured ones.
 The many evergreen plants and the colorful garden art are interesting even in winter.